Denaton/Marbelous-Level-Editor/README.md

 # Marbelous Level Editor
-Un ity Package file for Marbelous Level Editor.
+Unity Package file for Marbelous Level Editor.

 Allows anyone to make custom maps for the game Marbelous.